 Virginia is a state with many contrasts: mountains in the west and ocean in the east; the economic powerhouse of the Northeast Corridor above and the Old South below; rapidly growing private industry and a prominent role in the public sector due to its proximity to the nation’s capital.
 It’s a state where nearly anyone can find a place to fit in, making it a great place to consider starting a business career.

-The absolute number of public and non-profit schools that grant undergraduate and graduate business degrees in Virginia is not large; there are 41 according to National Center for Educational Statistics (NCES) statistics.
-Of these, 25 offer undergraduate business programs that are accredited and 16 have graduate-level accredited programs.
-While looking for accreditation narrows your choices somewhat, it tends to also focus your search on the better options available.
+The absolute number of public and non-profit schools that grant undergraduate and graduate business degrees in Virginia is not large; there are 41 according to National Center for Educational Statistics (NCES) statistics.1 Of these, 25 offer undergraduate business programs that are accredited and 16 have graduate-level accredited programs.
+While specifically seeking out accreditation narrows your choices somewhat, it also tends to focus your search on the best options available.
 Accreditation assures you that the program you start has clear objectives and that the school has proven that it produces quality outcomes while adhering to national and international standards.
-An accredited business degree also typically offers ways to gain real-world experience through interaction with businesses, while many unaccredited schools do not.
+An accredited business degree also typically offers ways to gain real-world experience through interaction with real businesses, while many unaccredited schools do not.

 All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and regionally accredited by the Higher Learning Commission (HLC).

 This article contains essential data to help you choose the school in Virginia that best suits your unique needs, based on a variety of essential factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business school graduates in Virginia.